looker-open-source/actions/src/actions/slack/README.md

     ![](app-9.png)

 10. Enable Slack in Looker on the Actions page (/admin/actions) and use the token you copied.

+Note: Remember to invite the looker bot to any channels or groups that you might want to send data to!

 ### Legacy Token